imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 I didn't ask.
 I became lazy, unconsciously thinking that my smarts would allow me to coast through life.

-Once I was done with School, and with it a culture principally concerned with measuring and rewarding rightness, I had a hard time knowing how to fit in or do well.
+Once I left School, and with it a culture principally concerned with measuring and rewarding rightness, I had a hard time knowing how to fit in or do well.
 It would take years of adjustments before I felt any kind of success.
 Whenever something became hard, I'd try something new, and I was always disappointed to find that opportunities were not handed to me simply because I was 'smart'.
-I was devastated when I didn't get into the top colleges I applied to, would later drop out of a very good college, got by on minimum wage jobs when I was lucky enough to be employed, failed to understand why I didn't get any of the much better jobs I applied for.
+When I didn't get into the top colleges I applied to it devastated me, and would later drop out of a perfectly good college, got by on minimum wage jobs when I was lucky enough to even have one, failed to understand why I didn't get any of the much better jobs I applied for.

-I stumbled upon a section in Richard Wiseman's _59 Seconds: Think a Little, Change a Lot_ that claimed that research has shown that children who are praised for hard work will be more successful than those that are praised for correctness or cleverness.
+I stumbled upon a section in Richard Wiseman's _59 Seconds: Think a Little, Change a Lot_ that claimed that children who are praised for hard work will be more successful than those that are praised for correctness or cleverness (there is some research that supports this).
 It came as a small comfort to learn that I was not alone.

 I still don't fully grasp the extent to which these experiences have shaped my thinking and my behavior, but I have understood it well